My New Year’s Wishes for the Chronically Ill

 In this internet age, it’s not unusual for people with chronic pain and illness to be the experts on their condition.
 I, for one, certainly have plenty of time to study my illness online!
 I’m fortunate that my GP welcomes learning from me and is open to experimenting with treatments.
 So long as what I suggest doesn’t run the risk of making me worse, he’s generally willing to try it.

-No matter how hard a day is for you, may you keep your heart open for a ray of sunshine—the sight of a beautiful picture on the wall, the sound of a songbird, the feel of warm water on your skin, something funny on TV.
+No matter how hard a day is for you, may you keep your heart open for life's beauty—the sight of a beautiful cloud in the sky, the sound of a favorite piece of music, the feel of warm water on your skin, something silly on TV.

 May you find a measure of peace and contentment despite your health challenges.